The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 In practice, users may express the same intent through varied phrasing and may embed diverse private attributes---such as personal names or medical conditions---within their queries.
 Our objective is to determine how these different attributes affect semantic similarity and whether the resulting variations exceed a threshold described in \autoref{subsec:pna_intro}.
 If so, such differences can be detected, enabling the attacker to determine whether the victim's request carries particular attributes, even when the victim rephrases the content.

-In our experimental study, we chose LangChain as the LLM serving framework, given its widespread adoption and extensive application ecosystem~\cite{Langchain-eco}.
-The local chatbot system was built using LangChain and integrated with GPTCache~\cite{GPTCache_Usage} for semantic caching.
+In our experimental study, we chose LangChain as the LLM serving framework, given its widespread adoption and extensive application ecosystem.
+The local chatbot system was built using LangChain and integrated with GPTCache for semantic caching.
 We used \path{gpt-3.5-turbo} API as the backend LLM, and MedQuAD~\cite{MedQuAD-website} as the evaluation dataset.
+For evaluating semantic similarity, we employed $OnnxModelEvaluation$ method in GPTCache, which leverages the \path{albert-duplicate-onnx} model.

 \ignore{

 We used the albert-base-v2~\cite{onnx_albert} model in ONNX~\cite{onnx-github} to compute semantic similarity, striking a balance between accuracy and efficiency for robust prompt analysis.
 While the default SearchDistanceEvaluation ~\cite{searchdistance} method is faster and maintains attack efficacy, it is more likely to misclassify unrelated sentences as similar, leading to irrelevant responses that could compromise the system's usability. }